JohannesSeikowsky/site_analyser/readme.md

 Python programme to fetch a bunch of info about a certain website. work in progress.
-Edit Add topics